Terra Incognito 1990

 It was heavily influenced by Richard Kerr who taught at the U of R, both by his work and the work of the filmmakers he introduced me to.

-The idea was to “process” landscape to the point of abstraction, through double-exposure, frame-rate changes, and re-photographing footage that had been transferred to analogue video, then shot off a monitor.
+The idea was to “process” a landscape to the point of abstraction, through double-exposure, frame-rate changes, and re-photographing footage that had been transferred to analogue video, then shot off a monitor.
 I shot the original footage in the Qu’Appelle Valley, just to the west of Lumsden, Saskatchewan.

 Terra Incognito was shot on 16mm colour reversal film, using a Bolex and an Arri S.